Berrick Salome: 18th and 19th centuries

-It was not until 1852, after the death of Thomas Newton, that the Inclosure Act for Benson, Berrick Salome and Ewelme was finally passed, and the Inclosure Commissioners then took another 11 years to make their Award.
+It was not until 1852, after the death of Thomas Newton, that the inclosure act for Benson, Berrick Salome and Ewelme was finally passed, the Second Annual Inclosure Act 1852 (16 & 17 Vict. c.
+3), and the Inclosure Commissioners then took another 11 years to make their award.
 This must have affected nearly half the households in Berrick Salome, but Moreau found no impression that the change had disrupted village life.
 And the Inclosure Award did provide two great benefits to the villagers.
 The first was the allotment of 3 acres, 2 roods and 25 poles (about 1.5 hectares) "unto the Churchwardens and Overseers of the Poor" of Berrick Salome "to be held by them and their successors in trust as a place for exercise and recreation for the inhabitants."
 In Moreau's day the annual cricket match was still held on this field.
 In the 19th century and early 20th century when every Saturday afternoon in the cricket season there was a match and Berrick Salome 'never got beat' (according to one old man interviewed by Moreau in the 1960s).
 The second was the allocation of 2 acres and 10 perches (about 0.84 hectares) to "the Churchwardens and Overseers of the Poor" of Berrick Salome "to be held by them and their successors in trust as an allotment for the labouring poor of the said parish."
 If his family were not to go hungry, the now landless peasant needed his pig, his garden and his allotment.
 Until well into the 20th century, few of the rural poor had any employment opportunities other than that as farm labourers.